This country is the 'most dangerous place in the world for children'

 Unlike previous iterations of emergency nourishment used in countries facing famine, Plumpy'nut doesn't have to be refrigerated or prepared with clean water, which is often unavailable in a place like the Central African Republic.
 All a parent has to do is rip open the packet and ease the nutrient-rich paste into a child's mouth.

-“It takes about three weeks but literally that one packet can mean the difference between life and death,” said Stern, the UNICEF USA chief executive.
+"It takes about three weeks but literally that one packet can mean the difference between life and death," Stern, the UNICEF USA chief executive, said.

 Plumpy'nut is among the most crucial items at the Bangui Paediatric Centre and at the makeshift refugee camps that have sprouted up around the country.